 6. Infographics Can Help Establish You as an Expert

 Some of the most respected names in business, marketing, social media, and SEO are all huge proponents of infographics.
-Due to how easy it is to share them and get links from them, with the right distribution channels and a visual display of useful information, someone could position themselves as a subject matter expert easily.
+Due to how easy it is to share and get links from them, with the right distribution channels and a visual display of useful information, someone could easily position themselves as a subject matter expert.

 7. Infographics Can Help You Get Sales

-Outside of conveying information quickly and visually, they can also serve as a great sales tool.
-An infographic can showcase what your product does and educate a potential client on your processes, benefits and comparables.
+They can also serve as a great sales tool outside of conveying information quickly and visually.
+An infographic can showcase what your product does and educate a potential client on your processes, benefits, and comparables.

-Clearly, there are a plethora of reasons why the Infographic needs to live again.
-They’re not obsolete, but misunderstood and misused.
-Applied to the right purpose and the right audience, and they can bring you valuable benefits in a contentment marketing campaign.
+There are a plethora of reasons why the Infographic needs to live again.
+They're not obsolete but misunderstood and misused.
+Applied to the right purpose and the right audience, they can bring you valuable benefits in a contentment marketing campaign.